Hexi Corridor: Ming and Qing dynasties

 The Great Wall east of Jiayu Pass, constructed 1539–1541 during the Ming dynasty.

 In 1370, the newly-established Ming dynasty seized the eastern section of the Hexi Corridor from the Mongols and captured most of the remaining territory in 1372.
 Later that same year, they constructed Jiayu Pass 15 km east of Dunhuang, which left the city under the control of the Northern Yuan dynasty and led to it largely being abandoned.
 By this point, the Hexi Corridor had largely lost its importance as a major trade route.

 Like the Han dynasty over a millennium prior, the Ming dynasty established garrison towns along the frontier shortly after their conquest of the region.
 In 1524, Jiayu Pass was closed and Dunhuang was occupied by the Turfan Khanate.
 The Ming dynasty rebuilt the Great Wall through the Hexi Corridor from 1539–1541 and added an extension in 1573.

-In 1644, the Hexi Corridor was briefly seized by the short-lived Shun dynasty until Qing forces under general Ajige defeated them in 1645.
+In 1644 during the Ming-Qing transition, the Hexi Corridor was briefly seized by the short-lived Shun dynasty until forces of the Qing dynasty under general Ajige defeated them in 1645.
 In 1648, Muslim rebels led by Milayin occupied most of Gansu and retreated west to the Hexi Corridor in June of that year, where the rebels held out against Qing generals Meng Qiaofang and Zhang Yong in the cities of Ganzhou (Zhangye) and Suzhou (Jiuquan) until 1649.
 After the Qing victory, 5,000 rebels were executed and Muslims in the Hexi Corridor were resettled away from major cities.
 Between 1674 and 1676, the Hexi Corridor was isolated from the rest of the Qing dynasty during the Revolt of the Three Feudatories, in which Zhang Yong and his lieutenants played a major role in its suppression.

 A map of Zuo Zongtang's military campaign against the Dungan Revolt.

 Thousands of soldiers and farmers were settled in the Hexi Corridor to cultivate the land in the 1720s as part of a defensive system designed to isolate the Dzungar Khanate from Kokonor (Qinghai), where a Dzungar uprising had been quelled.
 By the 1750s, yields of millet and wheat, the region's two main crops, had become so high that the Qing dynasty frequently redistributed its harvest across the empire to stabilize grain prices and alleviate famines.

 Most of the Hexi Corridor fell to Muslim rebels in 1865 during the Dungan Revolt, which triggered further revolts in Xinjiang.
 In 1873, General Zuo Zongtang laid siege to Jiuquan with 15,000 soldiers, and attacked its walls with siege guns and explosives.
 More than 7,000 Muslims were executed after the city's capture, and the remaining Muslims in the Hexi Corridor were resettled to southeastern Gansu to prevent future collaboration with Muslims in Xinjiang.

 In 1907, archaeologist Aurel Stein explored the Hexi Corridor, where he rediscovered treasures such as the Mogao Caves and a collection of ancient Sogdian letters in Dunhuang.